harrisonlab/sclerotinia_sclerotiorum/README.md

     qsub $ProgDir/subSpades_3lib.sh $TrimF1_Read $TrimR1_Read $TrimF2_Read $TrimR2_Read $TrimF3_Read $TrimR3_Read $OutDir correct 10
   done
   ```

+###NB: 10/12/15: This hasn't worked, go back and assemble this again.
+Continue from this point with other 4 assemblies.

 Assemblies were summarised to allow the best assembly to be determined by eye.